VrushankPatel/Maxine/PENDING_TASKS.md

 # Pending Tasks for Maxine Service Registry

 ## Recently Implemented Features
+- [x] Add DNS-based Service Discovery: Implemented DNS server using dns2 package for compatibility with DNS clients, supporting SRV records for _service._tcp queries and A records for direct IP resolution, integrated with service registry for real-time healthy node responses.
 - [x] Add PHP Client SDK: Implemented comprehensive PHP client SDK with support for both Full Mode and Lightning Mode APIs, caching, and all major operations.
 - [x] Enable Ultra-Fast Mode by Default: Enabled ultra-fast mode in index.js for maximum performance when ULTRA_FAST_MODE=true.
 - [x] Switch to Lightning Mode by Default: Changed default mode to lightning mode in config.js and index.js for better performance.